 Philippians 2:5-8 Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.

-So we find out from this verse that Jesus Christ—or the Word or Yahweh, as He was known—was with the Father in heaven and volunteered to humble Himself and become a sperm cell to be implanted into the womb of Mary and become a man.
+We find out from this verse that Jesus Christ—or the Word or Yahweh, as He was known—was with the Father in heaven and volunteered to humble Himself and become a sperm cell to be implanted into the womb of Mary and become a man.
 He was a man, but He had the nature of God, to some degree.
 There is no way you could really quantify it.
 He was Himself.
 He was the personality and character, but He did not have His glory.
 He did not have all the power.
 So He was a man and much greater than a man.
 I have heard my father describe Him before as a man with as much God that could be packed into Him.

 Jesus Himself verifies this to His disciples in John chapter 17.